guerookeh/predrnnv2-resnet50-pv-nowcasting/README.md

-# PredRNNv2 + Re Solar Photovoltaic Yield Nowcasting
+# PredRNNv2 + ResNet50 Solar Photovoltaic Yield Nowcasting

 A very experimental (and unfortunately unsubmitted ClimateHack2023) attempt at using the PredRNNv2 model from the paper ["PredRNN: A Recurrent Neural Network for Spatiotemporal Predictive Learning"](https://arxiv.org/abs/2103.09504) to generate the next four hours at five-minute intervals of High-Resolution Visible (HRV) satellite imagery over a solar site based on the current hour, followed up by an imagery to solar photovoltaic yield conversion using a pretrained and lightly finetuned ResNet50.